habitat-sh/on-prem-builder/README.md

 *Important*: Please make sure you have created a `core` origin before starting this process.

-The freshly installed Builder depot does not contain any packages.
+The freshly installed Builder Depot does not contain any packages.
 In order to bootstrap a set of stable `core` origin packages (refer to the [core-plans repo](https://github.com/habitat-sh/core-plans)), you can do the following:

 1. Export your Personal Access Token as `HAB_AUTH_TOKEN` to your environment (e.g, `export HAB_AUTH_TOKEN=<your token>`)